khushalsagar/navigation-transitions/explainer.md

 # Proposals
 ## Choosing between UA and Custom Transition
-This API provides authors control over whether a same-document navigation performs a UA transition.
+This proposal provides authors control over whether a same-document navigation performs a UA transition.
 The base primitive is a setting called `same-doc-ua-transition` with the following options:

 * `disable-atomic`: Disables UA transitions for atomic navigations.
 * `disable-swipe`: Disables UA transitions for swipe navigations.